Taking Climate Action to the Streets

 - Muni projects support the largest fleet of zero-emission buses in the US and the cleanest fleet in California.

 Private trucks and cars make up over 96% of the transportation related emissions in San Francisco.
 Strategic electrification of the transportation sector has the potential to dramatically help reduce emissions and harmful air pollutants from private vehicle trips that cannot be made by walking, biking or taking transit.
-In partnership with San Francisco Department of the Environment, San Francisco Public Utilities Commission and other city agencies and stakeholders, SFMTA is supporting development of an electric mobility strategy that will lay out a vision for reducing adverse public health and environmental impacts of private transportation and identify pilots, programs, policies and partnerships to help realize an emission free transportation sector
+In partnership with San Francisco Department of the Environment, San Francisco Public Utilities Commission and other city agencies and stakeholders, SFMTA developed an Electric Mobility Strategy that lays out a vision for reducing adverse public health and environmental impacts of private transportation and identifies pilots, programs, policies and partnerships to help realize an emission free transportation sector

-SFMTA's factilities modernization efforts not only ensure that San Francisco's multi-modal transportation system meets the needs of everyone who travels in the city, but the will help to improve our transportation system’s resiliency to climate change and seismic events.
-Below are just a few ways facility modernization and sustainability programs at SFMTA help support climate and sustainability goal:
+SFMTA's facilities modernization efforts not only ensure that San Francisco's multi-modal transportation system meets the needs of everyone who travels in the city, but will improve our transportation system’s resiliency to climate change and seismic events.
+Below are just a few ways the facility Building Progress Program at SFMTA supports climate and environmental goals:

 - Reduced water consumption by 17% compared to 2010 rates, saving over 36 million gallons of water through tap and toilet upgrades